 Messrs.
-McNamara, Williams, Westfall, and Ms. Dallob received Company contributions in the Excess Benefit Plan and Mr. Lee received Company contributions in the Roto-Rooter Deferred Compensation Plan for the plan year 2019 in the amounts set forth in the Nonqualified Deferred Compensation Table.
-Also as set forth in the Nonqualified Deferred Compensation Table, Mr. Williams elected to defer a portion of his 2019 compensation to the Excess Benefit Plan and has also received Company contributions in such plan, and Mr. Lee elected to defer a portion of his 2019 compensation to the Roto-Rooter Deferred Compensation Plan and has also received Company contributions in such plan.
+McNamara, Williams, Westfall, and Witzeman received Company contributions in the Excess Benefit Plan and Mr. Lee received Company contributions in the Roto-Rooter Deferred Compensation Plan for the plan year 2022 in the amounts set forth in the Nonqualified Deferred Compensation Table.
+Also as set forth in the Nonqualified Deferred Compensation Table, Mr. Williams elected to defer a portion of his 2022 compensation to the Excess Benefit Plan.